sharduldalal/BISIPythonProgramming/README.md

 Below is the attribute information:

 Pregnancies: Number of times pregnant;
-Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test; Blood pressure: Diastolic blood pressure (mm Hg);
+Glucose: Plasma glucose concentration 2 hours in an oral glucose tolerance test; Blood pressure: Diastolic blood pressure (mm Hg);
 SkinThickness: Triceps skinfold thickness (mm);
 Insulin: 2-Hour serum insulin (mu U/ml) test;
 BMI: Body mass index (weight in kg/(height in m)^2);
-DiabetesPedigreeFunction: A function that scores likelihood of diabetes based on family history;
+DiabetesPedigreeFunction: A function that scores the likelihood of diabetes based on family history;
 Age: Age in years;
 Outcome: Class variable (0: the person is not diabetic or 1: the person is diabetic);

-For the Python Project in the Algonuin College.
+For the Python Project in the Algonquin College.

+Thanks
+Shardul